Mem-Rec: Memory Efficient Recommendation System using Alternative Representation

-\textbf{Takeaway 5:} MEM-REC exploits the memory access latency difference between the LLC and DRAM to improve the embedding throughput up to $3.4\times$.
+\textbf{Takeaway 4:} MEM-REC exploits the memory access latency difference between the LLC and DRAM to improve the embedding throughput up to $3.4\times$.
 Furthermore, given the typical large cache sizes in modern server-class CPUs, MEM-REC can be used to reduce the data movement between LLC and DRAM by up to $98\times$ resulting in not only better throughput but also improved energy efficiency of recommendation systems.

-\section{CONCLUSION AND FUTURE WORK}
+\section{Conclusion and Future Work}

-In this work, we presented an alternative approach to represent categorical data.
-We showed that a compact embedding representation obtained using MEM-REC leads to a substantial reduction in model size and memory footprint.
-Using Facebook’s DLRM framework, we demonstrated how we can use this method to achieve a memory-efficient fast recommendation pipeline without compromising the quality of the generated recommendations.
+We presented an alternative approach to represent categorical data.
+We showed that a compact embedding representation obtained using MEM-REC leads to a substantial reduction in model size.
+Using Facebook’s DLRM framework, we demonstrated how MEM-REC can be used to achieve a memory-efficient fast recommendation pipeline without compromising the quality of the generated recommendations.
 In the future, we plan to study the architectural implications of the MEM-REC model on different hardware platforms.
-Apart from benchmarking and optimizing training and inference pipelines, we plan to explore how we can leverage the cache-friendliness of the MEM-REC approach to design more efficient pipelines.
+Apart from optimizing training and inference pipelines, we plan to explore how we can leverage the cache-friendliness of the MEM-REC approach to design more efficient pipelines.